Donnie46/Personal-Portfolio/README.md

-# Challenge02-Create a Portfolio
+# Create a personal Portfolio

 ## Create a professional portfolio given the instructions in challenge 2

 In this weeks challenge I will build and deploy personal porfolio with no starter code.

-- Combined/Consolodated the CSS code to make navigation and changes easier.
+- Created the html/CSS code to make navigation and changes easier.
-- Added sementic elements by reclassifying some of the elements.
+- Added sementic elements.
-- Added alt attributes to some image elements.
+- Added alt attributes to all image elements.
 - Added multiple comment messages to CSS styling.
-- All updates were accomplished without changing mockup provided in instructions.

 Learned to meticulously go through source code and made the necessary changes to prevent future issues.